 Who should consider BRCA gene testing?

-You might be at increased risk of having an inherited gene mutation that increases the risk of breast and ovarian cancers — and a candidate for BRCA gene testing — if you have:
+You might be at increased risk of having an inherited gene mutation that increases the risk of breast and ovarian cancers — and a candidate for genetic testing — if you have:

-- A personal history of breast cancer diagnosed at a young age (premenopausal or younger than age 50)
+- A personal history of breast cancer diagnosed before age 45

 - A personal history of triple negative breast cancer diagnosed at age 60 or younger

-- A personal history of breast cancer affecting both breasts (bilateral breast cancer)
+- A personal history of two or more types of cancer

 - A personal history of ovarian cancer

-- A personal history of breast cancer and one or more relatives with breast cancer diagnosed before age 50, two or more relatives diagnosed with breast cancer at any age, one or more relatives with ovarian cancer, one or more relatives with male breast cancer, or two or more relatives with breast or pancreatic cancer
+- A personal history of breast cancer and one or more relatives with breast cancer diagnosed before age 50, two or more relatives diagnosed with breast cancer at any age, one or more relatives with ovarian cancer, one or more relatives with male breast cancer, or two or more relatives with prostate cancer or pancreatic cancer

-- A history of breast cancer at a young age in two or more close relatives, such as your parents, siblings or children
+- A history of breast cancer at a young age in two or more blood relatives, such as your parents, siblings or children